Allocation and User Account Policies

 - Project members are responsible for moving project data off of the systems.

-- Users may continue to log in to HPC systems for a period of 3 months after the project enters the Expired state to move relevant data off of Peregrine disk storage (primarily /projects/<project_id>) to another storage location.
+- Users may continue to log in to HPC systems for a period of 3 months after the project enters the Expired state to move relevant data off of HPC disk storage (primarily /projects/<project_id>) to another storage location.

 - Users may continue to log in to MSS (/mss/projects/<project_id>) for a period of 15 months after the project enters the Expired state to move relevant data off of MSS storage to another storage location.